Five simple reasons you might have maggots in your carpet.

 • Spilled food or drink.

-• Food left in waste bins and trash cans.
+• Food that has been left in waste bins and trash cans.

 • Pet feces or urine.